 When it comes to prioritising patient cases for treatment, play an important role.
 Salty Creek Community Festival’s on-site GP and health advisor, James, is talking to the volunteer nursing students about how important it is to use critical thinking and avoid biases when prioritising patient cases.

 He explains that there are times when medical practitioners must critically analyse patient cases to decide which patient gets priority treatment.
 In situations like this, practitioners need to use both their medical knowledge and critical thinking skills to avoid making decisions based purely on personal beliefs and cultural values.

 Critical thinking skills are important in the festival’s first aid tent, and they’re just as important in everyday life.
 Adopting a critical approach helps you analyse and evaluate situations based on valid information and evidence, leading to greater objectivity and understanding.
 Remember that personal biases, beliefs, and values sometimes negatively affect your decision-making process.

 Learn more on Learning Lab

-- The Introduction to critical thinking page provides tutorials which can help you understand the importance of thinking critically in your studies.
+- The Introduction to critical thinking tutorial provides pages which can help you understand the importance of thinking critically in your studies.

-- The tutorial What is critical thinking gives a brief introduction to critical thinking.
+- The page What is critical thinking gives a brief introduction to critical thinking.
 (5 minutes)

 - The Becoming a critical thinker page will help you learn how to critically analyse information.
 (25 minutes)